KojoK65/Active-Directory/README.md

 # 🧪 Step 2: Bulk Import Users into Active Directory from CSV

-We used a CSV file to bulk create multiple user accounts with attributes like name, department, title, and email.
+Used a CSV file to bulk create multiple user accounts with attributes like name, department, title, and email.
 Each account is set to be **enabled** and required to **change the password on next login**.

 ---